Header Image

 12 hours and more 8.8 %

 The distribution towards a much shorter duration of action than the 10 to 12 hours specified by the manufacturer is very clear.
 In over a third of cases, a single dose is only effective for up to 5 hours, and in just under two-thirds for 7 hours or less.
-Only 21.3% of the people with ADHD achieve the duration of action of 10 to 12 hours or longer specified by the manufacturer.
+Only 21.3% of the people with achieve the duration of action of 10 to 12 hours or longer specified by the manufacturer.
 This is also consistent with the numerous reports of Vyvanse users in the forum who need more than a single dose per day.
 Some users require 3 doses (with the last dose usually being lower than the previous ones).

 Among the participants in the ADxS drug duration of action survey the single dose of 43.3 mg for the n = 104 users with a duration of action of up to 7 hours was slightly higher than the single dose of 40.7 mg for the n = 119 users with a duration of action of 8 hours or more.
 The values barely differed by age in adults.